 Fresh peaches are always the best but if they aren’t in season, frozen peaches are a great substitution.

-Begin making the crepes by whisking together the flour, milk eggs, brown sugar and butter.
-Include the spices if you like.
+Begin making the crepes by whisking together 3/4-cup flour, 3/4-cup milk, 2 eggs, 1 tablespoon brown sugar and 1 tablespoon melted and cooled butter.
+Include the spices if you like (a dash of ground cinnamon, nutmeg and ginger).

 Whisk together until smooth then refrigerate the batter for at least 1 hour.

-While the batter is chilling, make the cream cheese filling.
+While the batter is chilling, make the cream cheese filling by combining 2 8-ounce packages softened cream cheese, 1/2 cup sugar, and 2 teaspoons vanilla.

 Heat either a nonstick pan or a heavy-bottomed stainless steel pan (see differences explained below).